niv-en/flood-monitoring/README.md

 ## Station Specific Functions

-Some weather station classes have additional methods and attributesto extend the functionality of the base `station` class.
+Some weather station classes have additional methods and attributes to extend the functionality of the base `station` class.
 E.g. The `Temperature` station class provides a function calculate the mean temperature and the `TidalLevel` station class provides a function to calculuate the tidal range.

 ### Temperature